“And so the adventure begins…..”

 We’ve stayed in Bangkok at least 6 times now.
 Our favourite areas to stay are Silom, China Town and Huay Kwang.
 These areas are less trashy than the infamous Khao San Road.

 Silom is still touristy but a little bit more upmarket.
-China Town and Huay Kwang have there own unique local flavour and less tourists.
+China Town and Huay Kwang have their own unique local flavour and less tourists.

 Check out our full list of recommended hotels in the different areas of Bangkok HERE